YordanGeorgiev/qto/doc/md/features_doc.md

     <<web-host>>:<<web-port>>/<<database>>/select/<<table-name>>

 #### 5.6.1. successful execution
-An http-client could get the contents of ANY table of a database to which the issue-tracker has connectivity to by calling the following url:
+An http-client could get the contents of ANY table of a database to which the qto has connectivity to by calling the following url:
 &lt;&lt;web-host&gt;&gt;:&lt;&lt;web-port&gt;&gt;/&lt;&lt;database&gt;&gt;/query?for=&lt;&lt;phrase-to-srch-for&gt;&gt;
 For example:
 http://ec2-34-243-97-157.eu-west-1.compute.amazonaws.com:8080/qto/query?for=meta-data